Halifax (bank): The Enoch Hill era

-After the death of Jonas Taylor, the appointment of his successor brought in [Sir] Enoch Hill, destined to be one of the great names in building society history.
-Hill was a mill worker's son becoming a “half timer” in a Leek silk mill aged 8, with little of the required afternoon education forthcoming.
+After the death of Jonas Tylor, the appointment of his successor brought in [Sir] Enoch Hill, destined to be one of the great names in building society history.
+Hill was a mill worker's son becoming a "half timer" in a Leek silk mill aged 8, with little of the required afternoon education forthcoming.
 He was full time at the age of 13, later moving from mill work to farming, printer's apprentice and then becoming a local jobbing printer.
-His work with the church was recognized by the elders and he benefitted from their personal tuition.
+His work with the church was recognised by the elders and he benefitted from their personal tuition.
 Amongst other activities he helped the blind secretary of Leek United Permanent Benefit Building Society by reading to him.
 Hill became increasingly involved with the administration of the Leek and that became his main work from 1896.
 It was from the position of Secretary to the Leek that he was recruited by the Halifax in 1903, at the age of 37.

 One of Hill's early decisions was to concentrate on owner occupiers, particularly the cheaper properties.
 In 1904/5 the Halifax claimed to have opened more new accounts than any incorporated building society in the UK; in 1908 it had the largest advances and by 1913 it was the largest building society by size of assets.
 Despite its size, by the end of WWI the Halifax was still largely based in Yorkshire and Lancashire and the next stage was to take the Society national.
 The first branch in the south was opened at Shaftesbury in 1919; the all-important London office followed in 1924.
 Between 1918 and 1928 around 100 new branches and agencies were opened, doubling the Halifax's coverage; that decade finished with new offices in Glasgow and Edinburgh.